 Again, you will want to spend a few days exploring this area, as the trip from Auckland to the far north and back again is at least a thousand kilometres.
 The benefits are myriad though, with the far north boasting New Zealand’s most temperate climates.
 Not a bad place to spend a Winter, if you have the time to spare.

 If you need more information to help you plan your New Zealand adventure, look no further than my series of New Zealand guides, which cover everything from finding free internet to buying and selling a vehicle, to the perfect one month itinerary in New Zealand.

 If you'd like some physical resources to further plan your trip, then the following should help:

 - This collection of New Zealand travel guides on Amazon.com (Amazon UK for EU readers)

 - The Lonely Planet Guide to New Zealand on Amazon.com (UK / EU link)

 - The Rough Guide to New Zealand on Amazon.com (UK / EU link)

 Free options and other online resources

-If you prefer your guides less physical and a bit more free, then the following are good resources:
+If you prefer your guides less physical and a bit more online, then the following are good resources: